-Meet your gym dog.
+Meet our Ambassador, your gym dog.
 Cooper has climbed in Joshua Tree and that's about it.
 But he did have his own climbing boots.
 He says, "Climbing was okay but I prefer scuba."
 Actually he just said "woof" but that's what Google translate came up with.

 He's a big friendly dude who forgets his size.
 Prepare to be slobbered and please, don't feed the animals.